 |Not being delivered|

-a knowledge of seminal contributions to the theological study of the HB/OT, from both Christian and Jewish perspectives;
+- Demonstrate understanding of seminal contributions to the theological study of the HB/OT, from both Christian and Jewish perspectives.

 |Graduate Attributes and Skills